Blog article

 What are the current AAII Sentiment Survey levels?

 The following are the historical averages, lowest and highest reading, and standard deviation ranges for each response.
-This data is for the 1987 to 2022 period.
+This data covers the 1987 to 2025 period.

 What are the useful AAII levels for investing?